Hernandez v. New York: Plurality decision

-The Court side-stepped Hernandez's argument on the correlation between Spanish-speaking ability and ethnicity because of the additional factors the prosecutor articulated in his reasoning for striking the two Latino jurors.
-Kennedy argued that even assuming all bilingual speakers would hesitate, it did not fail a race-neutral analysis because it does not show an intent by the prosecutor to remove all bilingual Latinos, and a negative impact does not violate race neutrality.
+The court side-stepped Hernandez's argument on the correlation between Spanish-speaking ability and ethnicity, because of the additional factors that the prosecutor articulated in his reasons for striking the two Latino jurors.
+Kennedy argued that even assuming that all bilingual speakers would hesitate, it did not fail a race-neutral analysis because it did not show an intent by the prosecutor to remove all bilingual Latinos, and a negative impact did not violate race neutrality.

-The trial court's decision is afforded a high level of deference under Batson, and the Court assumed that the trial judge took into account the case-specific factors in making the decision to accept the prosecutor's justification: the high concentration of Spanish speakers in the local population, Spanish as the predominant language for many in that region, the ethnic backgrounds of the parties and witnesses, and the prosecutor's swift justification.
+The trial court's decision was afforded a high level of deference under Batson, and the court assumed that the trial judge took case-specific factors into account in deciding to accept the prosecutor's justification: the high concentration of Spanish speakers in the local population, Spanish as the predominant language for many in that region, the ethnic backgrounds of the parties and witnesses, and the prosecutor's swift justification.
 This level of deference was based on a trial judge's ability to decide credibility questions that cannot be reviewed solely through the record on the appeal.
-The plurality did not find any reason that the trial judge's decision presented a clear error and was a permissible view under the evidence.
+The plurality found no reason that the trial judge's decision presented a clear error, and found that it was a permissible view given the evidence.

 In a closing dicta discussion, the plurality cited linguistic studies noting the complexity of language and bilingual distinctions.
-It further counseled that excluding bilinguals is unwise and may be unconstitutional under a different set of facts.
-Specifically, Kennedy outlined that creating a blanket policy regardless of the case's specific facts or for particular ethnic groups in certain communities, language could be treated similarly to skin color under Batson.
+The plurality further counseled that excluding bilingual people is unwise and may be unconstitutional under a different set of facts.
+Specifically, Kennedy outlined that in creating a blanket policy regardless of a case's specific facts or for particular ethnic groups in certain communities, language could be treated similarly to skin color under Batson.
 However, this was not the case.

 Concurrence

-Justices O'Connor and Scalia concurred in the plurality's judgement.
-O'Connor agreed with the plurality's deference to the trial court's decision, but believed it went too far in deciding the constitutional question.
-After outlining the Court's jurisprudence under Batson and Washington v.
-Davis, O'Connor limited the Equal Protection Clause analysis for racial discrimination to race only.
+Justices O'Connor and Scalia concurred in the plurality's judgment.
+O'Connor agreed with the plurality's deference to the trial court's decision, but she believed that it went too far in deciding the constitutional question.
+After outlining the court's jurisprudence under Batson and Washington v.
+Davis, O'Connor limited analysis of the Equal Protection Clause for racial discrimination to race only.
 "No matter how closely tied or significantly correlated to race... [it] does not implicate the Equal Protection Clause unless it is based on race."
 O'Connor reasoned that if a trial judge accepted a prosecutor's nonracial explanation, then there was nothing more for an appeals court to decide on a Batson claim.